P

 Why length matters more than complexity?
 We dive deep into the mathematics of combinatorics to explain why 'correcthorsebatterystaple' is stronger than 'Tr0ub4dor&3'.

-The Concept of Entropy
+The Math of Randomness

-The Formula: E = log₂(R^L)
+1. The Formula for Security: E = log₂(R^L)

 🔢 Entropy compared (bits)